CoxHealth

 CoxHealth is a six-hospital, 1,074 bed not-for-profit healthcare system headquartered in Springfield, Missouri.
 It serves a 25 county region of Southwest Missouri and Northwest Arkansas.
-CoxHealth is Springfield's largest employer, and the 9th largest non-governmental employer in the state of Missouri with more than 14,000 people employed throughout the system.
+CoxHealth is Springfield's largest employer, and the 9th largest non-governmental employer in the state of Missouri, with more than 14,000 people employed throughout the system.

 History

 CoxHealth started on Thanksgiving Day, in 1906, when Ellen Burge, the widow of a prominent Springfield business man, donated her frame duplex on Jefferson Avenue to be used as a Methodist hospital.
 It had 18 rooms, 12 of which were furnished for patients.
 It was named Burge Deaconess Hospital in her honor.
 The Burge Hospital grew due to the great need for expert healthcare in Southwest Missouri.
 In 1948, a Springfield businessman, Lester E. Cox, was asked to save the hospital from near bankruptcy.
 He led a series of capital campaigns for hospital expansion.
 He was very involved with the hospital's success as the volunteer board chairman.
 In 1968, Cox died, and the hospital changed its name from Burge-Protestant Hospital to Lester E. Cox Medical Center in his honor.
-Former Presidents include Steve Edwards, Neil Wortley, Charlie Edwards, Larry Walls, and Robert Bezanson.
+Former Presidents include Steve Edwards, Neil Wortley, Charlie Edwards, Larry Wallis, and Robert Bezanson.
 In 1993, Lester E. Cox Medical Centers became Cox Health Systems.
 The Board voted to change it to CoxHealth in June 2002.